slam-lang/slam-stdlib/README.md

 this is the standard library for slam, also the first package

-# todo

-- [ ] REWRITE

-# Reqs
+# Library Reqs

+## Fixed

-- A class can only return NULL on failure
+- A class can only, and should, return NULL on failure.
 - Detect Segfaults before they happen, and return NULL.
 - Classes can use upto 32b of vars before you have to use the heap.
-- stdlib.slm imports the other libraries.
-- No Printing out of print procs
+- No Printing out of print procs.
-- NO [ ] BLOCKS
+- Never quit!
+- Include everything needed in the .slh, include the .slh in the .slm.

+## Subject to change

+- Dont include extra libs, including a slm without calls!!!